Wondering where to buy firewood, and how to find the best priced firewood dealers?

 If you are selling firewood, and are wondering how to sell it safely, you should know it is best to sell it as close to where you cut it as possible.

-And lastly, dry seasoned firewood is the best firewood to burn for your health.
-For excellent information on why making sure your firewood is very dry is best for both human health, and the environment, please visit the US Environmental Protection Agency’s BurnWise site.
+And lastly, dry firewood is the best firewood to burn for your health.
+For excellent information on why making sure your firewood is very dry (whether seasoned under a covered area, heat-treated, or kiln-dried) is best for both human health, and the environment, please visit the US Environmental Protection Agency’s BurnWise site.